-Example 2: Start of reporting obligations
+Example 3: Start of reporting obligations

-Signatory A becomes a signatory on 10 February 2025 (during Q1):
+Signatory A becomes a signatory on 10 February 2022 (during Q1):

-- Signatory A reports in 2026 on its chartering activities from 1 April 2025 (start of Q2) to 31 December 2025. - In 2027, signatory A will report on its chartering activities for the entire 2026 year.
+- Signatory A reports in 2023 on its chartering activities from 1 April 2022 (start of Q2) to 31 December 2022. - In 2024, signatory A will report on its chartering activities for the entire 2023 year.

-Signatory B becomes a signatory on 2 August 2025 (during Q3):
+Signatory B becomes a signatory on 2 August 2022 (during Q3):

-- signatory B reports in 2026 on its chartering activities from 1 October 2025 (start of Q4) to 31 December 2025. - In 2027, signatory B will report on its chartering activities for the entire 2026 year.
+- signatory B reports in 2023 on its chartering activities from 1 October 2022 (start of Q4) to 31 December 2022. - In 2024, signatory B will report on its chartering activities for the entire 2023 year.

-Signatory C becomes a signatory on 20 November 2025 (during Q4):
+Signatory C becomes a signatory on 20 November 2022 (during Q4):

-- signatory C will not report in 2026 on its chartering activities for 2025. - In 2027, signatory C will report on its chartering activities for the entire 2026 year.
+- signatory C will not report in 2023 on its chartering activities for 2022. - In 2024, signatory C will report on its chartering activities for the entire 2023 year.

-Example 3: Transparency
+Example 4: Transparency

-In this example, a charterer becomes a signatory of the Sea Cargo Charter in May 2025.
+In this example, a charterer becomes a signatory of the Sea Cargo Charter in May 2023.

-Requirement 1: Charterer issues a press release announcing that it is a Sea Cargo Charter Signatory in May 2025.
+Requirement 1: Charterer issues a press release announcing that it is a Sea Cargo Charter Signatory in May 2023.

-The signatory starts collecting data for all its chartering activities from the beginning of the next fiscal quarter after becoming a signatory; in this example from the beginning of Q3, which starts on 1 July 2025.
+The signatory starts collecting data for all its chartering activities from the beginning of the next fiscal quarter after becoming a signatory; in this example from the beginning of Q3, which starts on 1 July 2023.

-Requirement 2: Prior to 30 April 2026, the signatory submits its climate alignment scores (total annual and by vessel category) for 2025 and supporting information as per the accountability requirements.
+Requirement 2: Prior to 30 April 2024, the signatory submits its climate alignment scores (total annual and by vessel category) for 2023 and supporting information as per the accountability requirements.
+In this example, the signatory is climate aligned because it has a score of -2.6% indicating that it is 2.6% below the decarbonisation trajectory.